mattneub/Programming-iOS-Book-Examples/convertedToIOS5/README.md

-I thought it might be instructional for readers, even without the book yet having been revised for iOS 5 and Xcode 4.2, at least to have new versions of the example code.
-So I've started converting them.
-There are some interesting differences wrought by LLVM 3.0 and ARC (not to mention the new project templates).
-Also I'm trying to illustrate new iOS 5 features, in approximately the places where I'd be disussing them in a new edition.

-Selected chapters from the revision draft text, discussing iOS 5, will be available at <http://www.apeth.com/iOSBook/> (mixed in with the selected chapters from the iOS 4 edition).
-Currently these include chapters 1, 3, 5, 6, 7, 9, 12, 15, 17, and 19.
-You might need to force a browser refresh to see the new versions of these chapters.

-Progress report: The first 750 pages of the book have been revised for iOS 5.
-This edition will probably run to 1000 pages, so we're about 3/4 done.
+The book is now being revised for iOS 5 and Xcode 4.2; these are the code examples, as revised.
+For the new version of the book, see <http://shop.oreilly.com/product/0636920023562.do>.
+Selected chapters from the revision draft text are also available at <http://www.apeth.com/iOSBook/>.
+About the first 750 pages of the book have been revised for iOS 5 so far; this edition will probably run to 1000 pages, so we're about 3/4 done.